 - Aim for a long-term partnership – just like Amiables, Expressives want to build a trusted partnership.
 Make sure to treat them like potential long-term partners rather than a one-time customer.
 Once they bond with someone, it’s harder to get rid of them.

 - Speak based on your experience – these customers are sociable and value the opinion of others, so feel free to share your thoughts on what’s best for them.
 Often, they need a second opinion to make sure the final decision isn’t based on an error of judgment.

 - Show social proof – since Expressives are highly interested in how their decision may impact others, they’re also easily convinced with solutions that worked for other customers.
 The more relatable the facts are, the bigger the chance of arousing their interest in products.

 - Let them blow the steam off – Expressives are full of energy, so don’t stop them from releasing it (especially when they’re angry).
 After they’re done, proceed with resolving the issue.

 - Be empathic – show them that their problem is your problem.
 Use statements like “I can understand how frustrating it is when…” to show them that you understand their emotions and that you want to help.

 - Prepare for a high level of energy – it’s just how Expressives are.
 Don’t misunderstand their steam, especially when you’re a lower-energy individual.

 - Approach them friendly – it’s easy to form a connection with Expressives by mirroring their friendly attitude.

 The crucial thing to keep in mind is that you’ll probably won’t meet a lot of customers that perfectly fit just one of the aforementioned groups – most of them will be a mix of different personality types.

-The best strategy is to get to know these four, core types of customers, recognise the client you’re dealing with, and then adjust your communication strategy.
+The best strategy is to get to know these four core types of customers, recognize the client you’re dealing with, and then adjust your communication strategy.